lawik/notes/Blog - The Future Stack.md

 The managed SQL database part on Fly is unsolved.
 And Fly has clearly tried to solve this a few ways indicating that, yes, this is important to them.
 Fly has a managed database via Supabase now and that's cool, good.
 Their old one is kinda gnarly so Supabase should be much better.
 But Supabase is not a magical geo-replicated database.
 Supabase is Postgres.
 It doesn't complete the vision.

 Fly are trying some stuff with SQLite and LiteFS which is interesting.
-I have worked a bit with the Electric SQL folks as well and I think their approach has a lot of potential for this geo-distributed concept.
+But I have worked a bit with the Electric SQL folks as well and I think their approach has a lot of potential for this geo-distributed concept.
 CRDTs are very powerful if you accept eventual consistency.
 And Electric SQL launched pglite, which has the eye of both Supabase and Neon.
 So we might see something interesting happen there.
 Postgres on every server perhaps?
 I did that as an experiment with their SQLite variant.

 So why does it matter if Fly and their partners pull this off?
 I think it makes for a very rare alignment of priorities and trade-offs from end to end.
 Platform, runtime, frameworks and language all sharing values and expressing a similar overall shape.
 Meaning Elixir would be unconstrained by the platform and the platform doesn't offer a bunch of complexity that is irrelevant to a typical Elixir app.
 This should give us trade-offs that cost as little as possible.
 You should be able to put a Phoenix-shaped app in the Fly-shaped hole without friction.

 And hilariously good latency for users.

 It matters because the goal-posts keep moving and the minimum expectations keep going up.
 What has worked up to here will struggle in the near future.
+The need to make consistent trade-offs and leverage them as much as possible is especially important to be able to work as small, highly performant teams.

 It would be a true new Heroku but for Phoenix.
 I will leave the part about finding an aligned business model to replace the startup as a question for you all because I don't know what that looks like but I am very curious.
 I think indie hacking and open coops could both fit.
 But give me your suggestions.

 I am not trying to sell Fly.
 They do that well enough.
-And I don't need to sell Tigris, they are the default recommendation for Fly and I have high hopes that they will prove themselves out.
-I think the overall idea has interesting implications for the mainstream web SaaS side of our ecosystem.
+I am selling Tigris a little bit but they are the default recommendation for Fly and I have high hopes that they will prove themselves out regardless.

+I think the overall idea has interesting implications for the mainstream web SaaS side of the Elixir ecosystem.
 Other applications will need very different infrastructure.
-I really like working with Nerves which is quite different and I know Elixir performs hilariously well on bare metal.
-It all depends one what shape you are building.
+I really like working with Nerves which is quite different.
+I know Elixir performs hilariously well on bare metal and that's a different approach.
+It all depends one what you are building.

 ## Build or Rent